NexPlayer/iOS-SDK/advanced.md

 See the `NXContentInfo` class for details on the information that is available.

-The first time that content information becomes available, and any time thereafter that the content information has been updated, the `nexPlayerDidUpdateContentInfo: (NXPlayerDelegate-p)` method will be called on the delegate.
+The first time that content information becomes available, and any time there after that the content information has been updated, the `nexPlayerDidUpdateContentInfo: (NXPlayerDelegate-p)` method will be called on the delegate.

 In addition, when the asynchronous open command has completed and the `nexPlayer:completedAsyncCmdOpenWithResult:playbackType: (NXPlayerDelegate-p)` method on the delegate is called, content information will be available (unless the open command failed).